|On the basis that you don't really want to find a question, we've abandoned the usual 'FAQ' page title in favour of just giving you the answers!|

 Has TScore been used at real competitions?

-TScore and VScore have been used for entry preparation, scoring and results presentation for almost 3 years in our region.
-This has covered about 15 grading or schools competitions during that time.
+TScore and VScore have been used for entry preparation, scoring and results presentation in the UK for over 6 years.
+This has covered over 70 grading or schools competitions during that time.
 It has proved to be more reliable and much easier to use than its predecessor.
+It has also been used sucessfully at university events and in the USA and Greece.

 Do I need any other software on my computer?